tskit-dev/tutorials/what_is.md

 by genomes $\mathrm{a}$ to $\mathrm{i}$.
 These genomes must have a *G* at that position, compared to the original value of *C*.
 In other words, once we know the ancestry, placing a relatively small number of mutations is enough to explain all the observed genetic variation.
-Here's the result at all 11 variable sites in our example:
+Here's the result from all 11 variable sites in our example:

 ```{code-cell}
 :"tags": ["hide-input"]